mmkari/react-star-picker/docs/components/StarPicker.md

 - `size`: the size of the stars in px (used for font-size, button widths)
 - `name`: input's name, supplied to the onChange function if provided
 - `className`
-- `numberStars`: number of stars in the input
+- `starCount`: number of stars in the input
-- `doubleTapResets`: When true, picking the existing rating clears it
+- `resettable`: When true, picking the existing rating clears it